|

 with very rare exceptions, consider new evidence.

-was white, the Court of Appeal will not consider a [new] argument
+shirt was white, the Court of Appeal will not consider a [new]

-that it was actually gray.
-The Court’s only job is to review
+argument that it was actually gray.
+The Court’s only job

-whether the law was correctly applied to what the trial court considered
+is to review whether the law was correctly applied to what the

-to be the facts and whether proper procedures were followed.
-An
+trial court considered to be the facts and whether proper procedures

-that was considered at trial.
-The Court of Appeal does have authority
+evidence that was considered at trial.
+The Court of Appeal does

-to consider whether certain evidence that was excluded should have
+have authority to consider whether certain evidence that was excluded

 In addition, the Court of Appeal can determine whether the evidence